-(a) A "Special Appropriation" is any appropriation of additional funds made during a fiscal year that is supplemental to an adopted Town Budget or capital project.
-An "Emergency Appropriation" is an appropriation required for an unforeseen or extraordinary event or

-- threat to public health, safety, or welfare.
-The Board of Finance shall make a recommendation regarding a proposed Special Appropriation, but such a recommendation is not required for an Emergency Appropriation. - (b) A request for a Special or Emergency Appropriation may be initiated by the First Selectman with the approval of the Board of Selectmen, by the Board of Education, or by the Legislative Council.
+- (a) A "Special Appropriation" is any appropriation of additional funds made during a fiscal year that is supplemental to an adopted Town Budget or capital project.
+An "Emergency Appropriation" is an appropriation required for an unforeseen or extraordinary event or threat to public health, safety, or welfare.
+The Board of Finance shall make a recommendation regarding a proposed Special Appropriation, but such a recommendation is not required for an Emergency Appropriation. - (b) A request for an Emergency Appropriation may be initiated by the First Selectman or by the Legislative Council.
+A request for a Special or Emergency Appropriation may be initiated by the First Selectman with the approval of the Board of Selectmen, by the Board of Education, or by the Legislative Council.
 The request shall include an estimate of the funds required, the reasons therefore, and a proposed method of financing.
 Methods of financing include, without limitation, issuing notes or bonds of the Town or laying a special tax on the Grand List last completed.
-The Finance Director shall prepare a Financial Impact Statement for requests for Special Appropriations. - (c) If the First Selectman with the approval of the Board of Selectman initiates, or the Board of Education initiates an Emergency Appropriation request, the appropriation may be approved by a majority vote of the Legislative Council.
+The Finance Director shall prepare a Financial Impact Statement for requests for Special Appropriations.

+- (c) If the First Selectman initiates an Emergency Appropriation request, the appropriation may be approved by a majority vote of the Legislative Council.
 If initiated by the Legislative Council, the Emergency Appropriation must be approved by the affirmative vote of at least eight (8) members of the Legislative Council. - (d) The Legislative Council shall request from the Board of Finance a recommendation as to whether or not a Special Appropriation should be made.
 The Board of Finance shall provide such recommendation within 90 days of the request.
 The Legislative Council may grant up to an additional 90 days upon request.
 After said number of days, the Council may act on the request without a recommendation from the Board of Finance.